Ice cream sandwich: Thailand

 Itim Khanom Pang (or Icecream Khanom Pang), literally bread ice cream, a street food in Thailand usually composed of longer rolls similar to hot dog buns a mix of scoops of coconut ice cream/sorbet (or vanilla) and chocolate-flavoured ice cream, with a selection of local toppings from traditionally salty or sweet sticky rice, salty crushed peanuts, and syrup-soaked chewy palm seeds to slivers of fresh or dried fruits.
 Then drizzled on top with evaporated milk, sweetened condensed milk or chocolate syrup.

 United Kingdom

 In the United Kingdom, an ice cream wafer, consisting of a small block of ice cream between two rectangular wafer biscuits, was a popular alternative to a cone up until the 1980s.
 A "nougat wafer" was also available, consisting of a layer of mallow sandwiched between two wafers and coated with chocolate around the edges.
 Typically a vanilla block (or a layer of soft-serve) sandwiched between one plain wafer and one chocolate-covered nougat one.
 This is known as a single nougat" in Scotland, with a double nougat (pronounced nugget) having nougat wafers on both sides.
 Raspberry sauce is also a common topping.
 Nougat wafers came in double or triple varieties, depending on the number of nougat wafers in the construction.

+United States

+The earliest mention of ice cream sandwiches in North America occurs in 1899.
+Street vendors in New York sold slabs of ice cream between sheets of paper, called "hokey pokey", until someone had the idea of using cookies instead.
+Photos from the Jersey Shore circa 1905 show ice cream sandwiches being sold at 1¢ each.
+The earliest US patent having to do with ice cream sandwiches (No. 1,387,613) is by Russell H. Proper for an "Ice Cream Sandwich Machine" in 1921.

+Ice cream sandwiches are sold using chocolate cookies.
+A Chipwich, where ice cream (usually vanilla) is sandwiched between two chocolate chip cookies, is also popular.